How to change the Java version used by Jira

 The following Java flags are no longer supported in Java 9 and upwards.

-You must remove these flags when running JIRA with Java 11, otherwise JIRA will fail to start.
+You must remove these flags when running JIRA with Java 11 and above, otherwise JIRA will fail to start.

 -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+PrintGCTimeStamps -XX:+PrintGCCause